gavinjqu/gavinjqu/README.md

-👋 I like economics, math, and computers!
+👋 I like economics, math, and machine learning!

 (Looking for Pre-doc Researcher opportunities)